 City of Ushuaia

-As the capital of the Province of Tierra del Fuego, Antarctica and South Atlantic Islands, Ushuaia is more than its landscapes of glacial valleys, peat bogs and ancient forests.
-The city offers you urban tours and places to enjoy the culture, gastronomy and thus delve into the history of this mythical corner of the world.
+As the capital of the Province of Tierra del Fuego, Antarctica, and South Atlantic Islands, Ushuaia offers more than just its stunning landscapes of glacial valleys, peat bogs, and ancient forests.
+Urban tours, cultural experiences, and culinary delights await visitors, providing opportunities to immerse themselves in the rich history of this mythical corner of the globe.

-Formerly, Tierra del Fuego was inhabited by the Selknam or Onas, Haush, Alakalufes and Yámanas peoples.
-The latter, nomadic, moved in canoes through the waters of the Beagle Channel and the southern islands.
-The story goes that when the first European navigators approached this area, they saw large columns of smoke everywhere, which led to the name of the island "Tierra del Fuego".
+Formerly, Tierra del Fuego was inhabited by the Selknam or Onas, Haush, Alakalufes, and Yámanas peoples.
+The latter, nomadic, traversed the waters of the Beagle Channel and the southern islands in canoes.
+Legend has it that when the first European navigators approached this area, they observed large columns of smoke rising from various points, leading to the naming of the island "Tierra del Fuego."

-It was not until October 12, 1884, in Ushuaia that the Subprefecture of the same was created, belonging to the Argentine State.
-From then on and through various actions, such as the penal colonization, Ushuaia began to be Ushuaia began to grow in population and infrastructure to become the thriving town we know today.
+It wasn't until October 12, 1884, in Ushuaia, that the Subprefecture of the same name was established, under the jurisdiction of the Argentine State.
+From that point onward, through various initiatives such as penal colonization, Ushuaia began to experience growth in both population and infrastructure, evolving into the vibrant town we know today.

 Learn more about the history of Ushuaia